 I’ve been using cashback sites for years to earn cashback on my online shopping, but it’s only recently in the last year that I started to use supermarket cashback apps.
 These are apps that you can use alongside your grocery shopping, in order to make a little bit of money back.
-With these and the receipt apps I’ve been using, I’m getting quite a good collection of apps that are helping me reduce my grocery spend!
+With these and the receipt apps, you can build quite a good collection of apps that help reduce your grocery spend!

 If you do your grocery shop online you can sometimes make use of online cashback sites to get some money back on your shopping, but if you shop in-store like me, these apps are a great alternative, and worth having installed on your phone.
-Grocery shopping is something that we all do, so being able to save some pennies here can really help.
 These supermarket cashback apps often give freebies too, and I know we all love a freebie!

 Supermarket Cashback Apps

 Shopmium is a supermarket cashback app that gives you money back for buying specific items.
 For some items you can get 100% cashback, which is great for trying new things you wouldn’t normally buy.
 For example, some of the freebies I’ve had are fancy cordial drinks, Mikado chocolate sticks and a bar of Lindt chocolate.
 You can spot these offers where the picture says ‘Try for free’.
 At the moment if you sign up and use my code – z6e8y – you can get a free tub of Nutella.